 The Canadian train departed Montreal on November 26 and followed CP’s tracks west to Vancouver.
 Performing free concerts from Montreal to Calgary were Scott Helman and Madeline Merlo.
 CP Holiday Train favourite Terri Clark joined the train in Calgary with Dallas Smith, wrapping up in the Vancouver area on December 17.

 Acadian folk-music group

 Vishtèn performed at all stops in Quebec, the starting point for both trains.

-The Holiday Train also visits US cities.
-Hop over to US Holiday Train schedule and performers for details
+The Holiday Train also visits U.S. cities.
+Hop over to U.S. Holiday Train schedule for performers and details

 The Holiday Train wouldn't be as successful at raising hunger awareness if it weren't for dedicated community volunteers and members of the media that help to promote our local events.